 AGI has a successful history of conceiving, designing, and introducing new products and product enhancements.
 AGI is continually improving its product development process to further improve concept-to-delivery time.
-The Company has established a Global Product Management team in order to further focus our efforts and leverage our resources into strategic product road mapping, product development, as well as product rationalization.
-This Global Product Management team collects 'voice of customer' data across all regions to develop and launch market leading products that delight customers.
-This team will also develop global product platforms to reduce complexity, improve cost position, and enhance manufacturing flexibility.
+The Company has established a Global Product Management team in order to further focus our efforts and leverage our resources into strategic product roadmapping, product development, as well as product rationalization.
+This Global Product Management team collects 'voice of customer' data across all regions to develop and launch market leading products that address customer needs.
+This team also develops global product platforms to reduce complexity, improve cost position, and enhance manufacturing flexibility.

-This Global Product Management organization, coupled with our significant investment in value added technologies, will drive global product transfers, simplify and streamline AGI's portfolio, and provide a strong product offering well into the future.
+Our Global Product Management organization, coupled with our significant investment in value added technologies, will drive global product transfers, simplify and streamline AGI's portfolio, and provide a strong product offering well into the future.